saylesss88/nix-book/src/nix/gpg-agent.md

 # remove the subkeys from disk
 rm secret_subkeys.gpg
 ```

+I recommend also keeping a `.gpg` version to make it easy to re-import your
+primary key: `gpg --export-secret-keys --armor --output private-key-bak.gpg`

 Then store `secret_key` on an encrypted USB drive or somewhere offline.
 If you
 want to protect it for now, you can just use the encryption subkey that we